 OMAHA, Neb.
-(January 26, 2022)—Lisa Jorgenson, PhD, has been promoted from intern to a full-time licensing associate position with UNeMed, the technology transfer and commercialization office at the University of Nebraska Medical Center and the University of Nebraska at Omaha.
+(January 26, 2022)—Lisa Carlson, PhD, has been promoted from intern to a full-time licensing associate position with UNeMed, the technology transfer and commercialization office at the University of Nebraska Medical Center and the University of Nebraska at Omaha.

 “I can’t stress how excited we are to bring Dr. Jorgenson onto our team as a full time Licensing Associate,” said Michael Dixon, PhD, UNeMed’s President and CEO.
 “Her scientific acumen and ability to understand and articulate the business opportunities associated with these new scientific discoveries will help ensure that more UNMC discoveries will developed into products and services that improve healthcare.”